codio/tutorial_yo_angular/annotations.md

     </div>

 ###app/scripts/controllers/main.js
-Now, let's modify the controller script by pasting in this code
+Now, let's modify the controller script by repolacing everything with ...

     'use strict';